Brunight/youtube-dl-web/README.md

 When done, you'll be moved back to the homepage and there'll be a Toast with the link for the audio file.

+Remember, you should avoid setting the same album name for multiple files with different cover art to avoid conflicts.

 # 👨‍💻 Technologies
 - TypeScript;
 - Context API;